Machine Learning is the last invention that humanity needs to make” – Nick Bostrom

 Few years back, who would have thought about the intelligence our machines would start to show?

-To put it in very simple words, machine learning is a subset of artificial intelligence which enables the system to learn through experiences, iteration and repeated human behavior rather than being specifically, explicitly programmed.
+To put it in very simple words, machine learning is a subset of artificial intelligence that enables the system to learn through experiences, iteration and repeated human behavior rather than being specifically, explicitly programmed.

 Most of the phenomenon around us which makes us amazed and flustered, like incessant type suggestions and reminders of discounts on the products we may have checked out once are a result of machine learning.